Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Implementation

 \subsection{Producer: AST-Based Chunker}

 The chunker operates on the streaming token output from an LLM and identifies executable chunks incrementally.
 We implement the chunker based on AST statement boundaries.
 As each token arrives, it is appended to a code buffer, and the chunker attempts to parse the buffer into a Python AST.
-A chunk boundary is recognized when the buffer forms a complete top-level statement (e.g., assignments, expressions, loops, or function calls).
-A statement is considered \emph{complete} when it can be unambiguously determined that no further tokens will be generated as part of it---that is, the statement has no remaining portions yet to be produced by the LLM.
+A chunk boundary is recognized when the buffer forms a complete top-level statement (e.g., assignments, loops, or function calls).
+A statement is considered \emph{complete} when it can be unambiguously determined that no further tokens will be generated as part of it, i.e., the statement has no remaining portions yet to be produced by the LLM.
 Once a chunk is confirmed as complete, the corresponding statements are removed from the buffer and dispatched to the executor, while any remaining tokens stay in the buffer for subsequent detection.

 In many cases, syntactic completeness directly implies completeness.
-For example, upon receiving \texttt{print("hello")} followed by a newline, the chunker can immediately confirm this as a standalone statement and dispatch it.
+For example, upon receiving \texttt{print("hi")} followed by a newline, the chunker can immediately confirm this as a standalone statement and dispatch it.
 However, in other cases, a syntactically valid statement may still have remaining portions to be generated.
-Consider the following scenario where tokens arrive incrementally:

-After receiving \texttt{print(1)} and a newline, the function body parses as syntactically valid.
+Consider generating a function where tokens arrive incrementally.
+After receiving the first line of the function body, the parser can already yield syntactically valid results.
 Yet the next line could continue the function body with additional statements, in which case the definition is not yet complete.
 To handle such ambiguities, \approach{} employs a \emph{lookahead} strategy: when a statement parses successfully but its completeness cannot be definitively confirmed from syntax alone, the chunker waits for one additional token before committing.
 If the next token rules out the possibility of the current statement continuing (e.g., by beginning a new top-level statement or indicating a dedent), the chunk is finalized and dispatched; otherwise, the buffer continues to accumulate.
 This mechanism ensures that dispatched chunks are both syntactically complete and semantically independent.